(Updated Dec. 9, 2013)

 Herzog, inducted into the Hall of Fame as a manager in 2010, guided the Cardinals to the 1982 World Series championship against the Brewers.

-La Russa, a cinch to be inducted into the Hall of Fame as a manager when he is first eligible in 2013, led St. Louis to two World Series crowns _ 2006 against the Tigers and 2011 against the Rangers.
+La Russa, elected into the Hall of Fame as a manager by the Expansion Era committee on Dec.
+9, 2013, led St. Louis to two World Series crowns _ 2006 against the Tigers and 2011 against the Rangers.

 Here’s a look at how key decisions made by those Cardinals managers helped lead to World Series titles:

 Key decision: During the regular season, Schoendienst had platooned Roger Maris in right field with Alex Johnson.
 For the World Series, Schoendienst decided to start Maris in every game, figuring his defense, baserunning and experience (Maris had played in five World Series for the Yankees) would compensate for any drop in hitting.

 “Maris is steady in the field,” Schoendienst said to The Sporting News.
 “He rarely makes a mistake out there and he doesn’t make mistakes running the bases.
 And he has the advantage of having been through all that World Series pressure.”

 It was the right move.
 Maris hit .385 (10-for-26) with seven RBI and made 15 putouts (with one error in 61 innings) during the seven-game Series.

 Key fact: Schoendienst became the fourth manager _ and first in 36 years _ to start the same eight regulars in the same batting order for a World Series that went seven or more games, according to The Sporting News.

 The other managers to do so were Jimmy Collins of the 1903 Red Sox, Fred Clarke of the 1909 Pirates and Connie Mack of the 1931 Athletics.